Box-Tools/BoxKit/README.md

 ## BubbleBox
-BubbleBox is a data analysis and ML tool
+BubbleBox is a library that provides building blocks to parallelize and scale HPC applications

 ### Installation
 Installation instructions